Here are some ways to pass along inter-generational fiscal wisdom.

-“Generally there's an inverse relationship between wealth and passing on knowledge and values.
-It's the reverse of what everyone would think,” says Alan Wolberg, a senior wealth planner at City National Bank.
+“Generally there’s an inverse relationship between wealth and passing on knowledge and values.
+It’s the reverse of what everyone would think,” says Angie O’Leary, head of Wealth Planning at RBC Wealth Management–U.S.

-In contrast, Wolberg says, many multi-millionaires -- uneasy about discussing money -- haven't taught their offspring about finances or given them an “inheritance education” in interacting with portfolio managers, wealth advisers and lawyers.
+In contrast, O’Leary says, many multi-millionaires—uneasy about discussing money—haven’t taught their offspring about finances or given them an “inheritance education” in interacting with portfolio managers, wealth advisers and lawyers.
 The children may inherit wealth in their 50s or 60s with little clue about how to handle it.

-“They're rather ill-equipped to go out in the real world when they're called upon to manage and house those monies,” Wolberg adds, noting financial advisers often see families implode after wealth transfers to the next generation.
+“They’re rather ill-equipped to go out in the real world when they’re called upon to manage and house that wealth,” O’Leary adds, noting financial advisers often see families implode after wealth transfers to the next generation.